CSPScratchers/ScratchersMediaLiteracy/hacks/digital-famine/media-lit/submodule_1.md

   </div>

   <div class="notification" id="notification">
     Congratulations.
 Shield Level 1 has been achieved.
+The number to access the vault is 2.
 Proceed to the next mission:
     <a id="media-bias-link" href="{{ site.baseurl }}/digital-famine/media-lit/submodule_2/" aria-label="Go to Media Bias (Submodule 2)">Media Bias</a>
   </div>
 </div>